Last Updated on 2022/04/22

 What does Chinoiserie mean?

-Chinoiserie was the European interpretation and imitation of Chinese artistic traditions, especially in the philosophy, decorative arts, architecture, paintings, and literature.
+Chinoiserie was the European interpretation and imitation of Chinese artistic traditions, especially in philosophy, decorative arts, architecture, paintings, and literature.

 In 1615, the report of Matteo Ricci’s work, De Christiana expeditione apud Sinas, was published in Augsburg.
 It soon was translated into a number of other European languages.